x0b/rcx/README.md

 Installation
 ------------
 Grab the [latest version](https://github.com/kaczmarkiewiczp/rcloneExplorer/releases/latest) of the signed APK and install it on your phone.
+Only devices running Android Lollipop 5.0 and up are supported.

 - For ARM 32-bit devices download RcloneExplorer-ARM_32.apk
 - For ARM 64-bit devices download RcloneExplorer-ARM_64.apk